One of our staff members will contact you asap.

 He and his brother made what they could – “We went out in the garage and built a bunch of tables” – and bought what he couldn’t make, maxing out his credit card on items such as poker chips and felt for the tables.
 He hired friends to deal blackjack, offering them $50 apiece and beer afterwards.

-“And that,” he said, “was the birth of Team Casino.”
+“And that,” he said, “was the birth of The Party Team.”

 The first event was a success; Fryback had found his niche.
 “We had three events our first year, eight our second, 25 our third, then 75, then 180.
 Now, it’s 497 – that’s how many we held last year.”